 You can read his whole response here:

-What disturbed me, (and continues to disturb me) is how Sanjana's character was being questioned, by quoting some lines from her erotica story, which she sent Bhagat.
+What disturbed me, (and continues to disturb me) is how Sanjana's character was being questioned, by quoting some lines from her erotica story.
 How is it relevant or fair or right to do this?
 She can write what she wants---they are not a reflection of her morality or her character!
-Just because a woman writes erotica or even porn, how does it give anyone any right, to ask her such awful questions?
+Just because a woman writes erotica or even porn, how does it give anyone any right, to ask her such questions?

 It is the equivalent of taking some lines from a sex scene in my books, and asking me if I did that in real life.
 I found it downright disgusting and creepy.